• Skip to main content

 • add people’s names and email addresses directly: they will be automatically enrolled once the transaction is completed;

-• leave the users’ names as ‘unknown’: you will receive separate codes that can be sent to them allowing instant access;
+• leave ‘Do you have their names and email addresses?’ set to ‘No.’ You will receive separate codes that can be sent to them allowing instant access;

 • do a combination of both.